-- We reward performance that meets our predetermined goals. - Granted only performance-based long-term incentive awards to CEO since 2015 - All NEOs' annual cash incentive opportunity and long-term incentive opportunity are 100% performance-based. - We have implemented robust stock ownership guidelines to our executives. - We have adopted a "claw-back" policy that gives us discretion to require our NEOs to repay cash and/or equity compensation in the event of a restatement - We cap payouts under our plans to discourage inappropriate risk taking by our NEOs - We have double-trigger change in control provisions for all equity awards.
-X We do not permit repricing stock options without stockholder approval. - Our Compensation Committee retains an independent compensation consultant. - We hold an advisory vote on executive compensation. - We seek feedback on executive compensation through stockholder engagement.
+- We reward performance that meets our predetermined goals. - Granted only performance-based long-term incentive awards to CEO since 2015. - All NEOs' annual cash incentive opportunity and long-term incentive opportunity are 100% performance-based. - We have implemented robust stock ownership guidelines for our executives. - We have adopted a "claw-back" policy that gives us discretion to require our NEOs to repay cash and/or equity compensation in the event of a restatement - We cap payouts under our plans to discourage inappropriate risk taking by our NEOs. - Our Compensation Committee retains an independent compensation consultant. - We hold an advisory vote on executive compensation. - We seek feedback on executive compensation through stockholder engagement.